Learning Deep Stochastic Optimal Control Policies using Forward-Backward SDEs

 \section{Abstract}

-In this paper we propose a new methodology for decision-making under uncertainty using recent advancements in the areas of nonlinear stochastic optimal control theory, applied mathematics and machine learning.
-Our work is grounded on the nonlinear Feynman-Kac lemma and the fundamental connection between backward nonlinear partial differential equations and forward-backward stochastic differential equations.
-Using these connections and results from our prior work on importance sampling for forward-backward stochastic differential equations, we develop a control framework that is scalable and applicable to general classes of stochastic systems and decision-making problem formulations in robotics and autonomy.
-Two architectures for stochastic control are proposed that consist of feed-forward and recurrent neural networks.
-The performance and scalability of the aforementioned algorithms is investigated in two stochastic optimal control problem formulations including the unconstrained $ L_{2} $ and control-constrained case, and three systems in simulation.
-We conclude with a discussion on the implications of the proposed algorithms to robotics and autonomous systems.
+In this paper we propose a new methodology for decision-making under uncertainty using recent advancements in the areas of nonlinear stochastic optimal control theory, applied mathematics, and machine learning.
+Grounded on the fundamental relation between certain nonlinear partial differential equations and forward-backward stochastic differential equations, we develop a control framework that is scalable and applicable to general classes of stochastic systems and decision-making problem formulations in robotics and autonomy.
+The proposed deep neural network architectures for stochastic control consist of recurrent and fully connected layers.
+The performance and scalability of the aforementioned algorithm are investigated in three non-linear systems in simulation with and without control constraints.
+We conclude with a discussion on future directions and their implications to robotics.